TheLX5/Powerups/README.md

 # Features
 - Various powerups from other Mario games.
-- Insert powerups on 256 different slots.
+- Insert up to 256 different powerups.
-- Make different palettes for every powerup.
+- Give powerups any palette, graphics and animations you want.
-- 32x32 Player GFX (WIP)
+- Uses a 32x32 tilemap for the player.
-- Every powerup can have its own item image and can give Mario different graphics.
-- Modify the behavior (or at least most of it) of the original powerups.
-- Change and create your own player tilemap tables.
-- Add custom code for custom player poses.
+- Add-on feature to add custom ASM hacks for your own powerups.
-- Custom layout for the player graphics files.
+- Powerup and projectile graphics are uploaded to SP1 (VRAM) when it's needed.
+- Create your own custom interaction fields with the included tools.
 - Frees up 22000 bytes of RAM in $7E2000.
-- Total control of Item Box with Item Box Special 1.2 patch.
+- Total control of Item Box (uses Item Box Special 1.2 patch).
-- Create custom player hitboxes with any kind of sprites.
-- Create custom player interaction points with Layer 1 and 2.
-- Use extended sprites for those powerups that shoots projectiles.
-- Dynamically uploading GFX tiles of projectiles on screen.
-- Add custom code (add-ons) from other people.
-- Easy to update and edit the engine files.
-- Easier way to add powerups.

-# Planned features
-- None
+- A big library of routines to create projectiles.

-# Dynamic Z notes
+# Tutorial
-Dynamic Z support was dropped in v3.0.0.
+An online tutorial can be found in the following link http://media.smwcentral.net/LX5/powerup_readme.html

+A video tutorial is in the works.

 # Lastest beta release
 Doesn't contain any code from here and has some missing features from the list.